docknetwork/react-native-sdk/docs/cloud-wallet.md

 // IMPORTANT: Store the mnemonic securely for recovery purposes
 ```
-The enrollment process:
-1. Creates a unique master key and mnemonic
-2. Generates encryption keys from the biometric data
-3. Encrypts the master key with the biometric-derived keys
-4. Stores the encrypted master key in the KeyMappingVault, indexed by the user's email

-#### Step 2: Authenticate with Biometrics
+#### Step 2: Authenticate with Biometrics or Custom Method

-Next, when the user wants to access their wallet, they can authenticate with their biometric data:
+When the user wants to access their wallet, they can authenticate with their biometric data:

 ```ts
 import {